 After a short stop in the sublime and colourful little town of Valparaiso, we set off towards the ultimate objective of our trip to South America: Patagonia!
-Our first stop was in the beautiful area of the Huerquehue National Park.
+Our first stop was in the beautiful area of the Huerquehue National Park, in Chile.

 Because it’s no longer a scoop for anyone, we’ll get home eventually.
 And even if we still have a few surprises in store for you in Europe before our return to Switzerland, our passion for trekking and wide open spaces could not lead us anywhere else than Patagonia!